julioadriazola/pHostView/README.md

 		entity or attribute missing, or a malformed json.
 In this case the file will never be processed again.

-		skipped: For the moment, it's only used for PCAP files.
-We want to process the PCAP file only once, so the _parts_ are skipped from processing, and we can try to process the whole file once we have the last one, so only the _last part_ is marked as uploaded.
+		skipped: It's used only in two cases.
+First, when we don't want to process something, like the log files.
+And second, we want to process the PCAP file only once, so the _parts_ are skipped from processing, and we can try to process the whole file once we have the last one, so only the _last part_ is marked as uploaded.

 		processed: The file was processed without errors.
 In the case of pcap files it means that the pcap table was filled with a new row and the it's ready to be processed.